arvigeus/AZ-204/Questions/Blob Storage.md

 - [ ] Change the access permissions
 - [ ] Change the account kind

-Answers: Archive blobs cannot be accessed directly.
+Answer: Archive blobs cannot be accessed directly.
 To read the data of an archived blob, you must first either:

 - Change its tier to Hot or Cool (this process is known as rehydration).
 - Copy the blob to a Hot or Cool tier to access its data without affecting the original blob in Archive storage.